 Great ways to get involved

-The micro:bit is the result of companies and communities all around the world working together to help people learn to code, and become confident and creative with technology.
+The micro:bit is the result of companies and communities all around the world working together.
+We help young people learn to code so they in turn are confident and creative with technology.
 We're immensely grateful to everyone who's helped so far, and we're always looking for more people to help out.

-There are plenty of ways to join the community, from small things like spreading the word or donating a micro:bit to a local school, to big things that might change education for everyone.
+There are plenty of ways to join the fun, from small things like spreading the word or donating a micro:bit to a local school, to big things that might change education for everyone.

 Help bring microbit.org to your language